orkes-io/docs/docs/codelab/taskToDomain.md

 What if this ```hello_world``` worker is thrashing the database, or has a memory leak that is impacting performance?
 A new version must be created that fixes the problem.
 We can use Conductor's Task to Domain feature to spin up another version of the task - and run it in the same production workflow (without impacting production traffic!).

-To show an example of how to do this, we'll spin up a second version of ```hellow_world``` on our local computer.
+To show an example of how to do this, we'll spin up a second version of ```hello_world``` on our local computer.
 We start by cloning [OrkesWorkers](https://github.com/orkes-io/orkesworkers) to our desktop.
 Following the instructions in the [codelab](https://orkes.io/content/docs/codelab/helloworld#application-permissions), we set up application permissions:

 * Create an application in the playground.
 * Add the hello_world workflow and task to the application